What is the Excavator’s Operating Weight

 Bucket

 It is located at the boom end of the stick attached by another hinge joint.
-Buckets come in variety shapes and sizes and take numerous attachments to hold different volume of waste or cut through materials.
+Buckets come in a variety of shapes and sizes and take numerous attachments to hold different volumes of waste or cut-through materials.

 They are used for ripping and cleanup but you can also find compactors and rock hammers mounted on the arm’s bucket end.